-The probationary period is a working test period of 12 months from the date of hire which is used to determine whether or not an employee is performing satisfactorily in the position.
+The probationary period is a working test period of 12 months from the date of hire which is used to determine whether or not an employee is performing satisfactorily in the position, and if the right person has been hired for the job.
 Employees who receive an overall rating of “successful” or better in their written performance evaluations (EPMS) at the end of the probationary period may be given permanent status.
 The probationary period may not be extended.
 Employees who do not perform satisfactorily during the probationary period will have their employment terminated.

 During the probationary period, the supervisor appraises the employee’s: